Wakafs

 1. Basic Features of Wakafs

-Under Singapore law, a wakaf is a permanent dedication by a Muslim of any movable or immovable property for any purpose recognised by the Muslim law as pious, religious or charitable (section 2 of the Administration of Muslim Law Act 1966).
+Under Singapore law, a wakaf is a permanent dedication by a Muslim of any movable or immovable property for any purpose recognised by the Muslim law as pious, religious or charitable (section 2 of the Administration of Muslim Law Act 1966("AMLA")).

 2. Regulation of Wakafs